AdamRBoyd/AdamBoydDesigns_Website/README.md

 <h2 style="color:#8a0000"><strong>If you would like to clone and run this repo:</strong></h2>

-There is a required apikey repository in `components` (same location as App.js) named `apiKeys.json`, this file is formatted as such:
+There is a required apikey repository in `src/json` named `apiKeys.json`, this file is formatted as such:

 ```JSON
 {